 This is sounds obvious but your ceiling type might make or break your chances of getting a house pole.
 Concrete ceilings are the best for house pole dancing, but you might be able to set up a pole even with a popcorn ceiling or with a suspended ceiling.

-I have a suspended ceiling and I had to look for ceiling joists to set up my pole.
+In my house in London, I have a suspended ceiling and I had to look for ceiling joists to set up my pole.
 For those of you who, like me, had no idea what joists are or even how to pronounce that word, joists are structures within the suspended ceiling that support it.
 They can be made of wood or metal, and they’re often fixed in with studs.

 You can look for joists by using a ladder and tapping the ceiling above your head.
 If it sounds hollow = no joists.
 If it sounds full = joist.
 You can also use a stud finder for this, which will tell you if there are electricity cables in the way, too.
 X-Pole have put together a super helpful videos about poles and ceilings.
 You can watch it below.